abelards/talks/ideas.md

 # Ideas
 These are talk ideas, nothing written up yet.
+Feel free to pick ideas from here and tell me: if you like the theme and do the work, I'd love to sit and listen to you :)

 ### Technical
 * Storing & Retrieving: a talk about the "basic" data structures, and common implementations
 * Writing a compiler from scratch: memories from school, some steps that are often overlooked and good to know
-* Object-Oriented is: message passing, or inheritance? (lightning)
+* Lightning: is Object-Oriented message passing, or inheritance?

-### Science
-* Hack Your Bullshit Detector: how marketing fools you everyday
-* Game Theory: some famous games and applications
-* Language Theory

 ### About my job
 * (meta-)rogramming (meta-)programming